Shellsort: Gap sequences

 When the binary representation of N contains many consecutive zeroes, Shellsort using Shell's original gap sequence makes Θ(N^{2}) comparisons in the worst case.
 For instance, this case occurs for N equal to a power of two when elements greater and smaller than the median occupy odd and even positions respectively, since they are compared only in the last pass.

+The Gonnet and Baeza-Yates implementation of Shellsort (GBY91) also uses gaps that start with N and performs better than many of the other sequences on average, but is also prone to a Θ(N^{2}) worst case: Let X be a gap in the sequence.
+The GBY91 gaps' common ratio of 2.2 permits at least two consecutive integers Y and Y+1 to equal X from floor division by 2.2.
+Choose Y or Y+1, whichever one is even, to repeat the process, and one obtains an infinitely long chain of even gaps > X by induction.
+With X = 1, one generates infinite options for N where all GBY91 gaps > 1 are even and thus are Θ(N^{2}) on the same aforementioned worst case input for Shell's original gaps.

 Although it has higher complexity than the O(N log N) that is optimal for comparison sorts, Pratt's version lends itself to sorting networks and has the same asymptotic gate complexity as Batcher's bitonic sorter.